djplaner/memex/sense/Paper Ideas/ascilite-2021-exploring-conceptions-of-technology.md

 Establish this definition as the main lenses that will be used to analyse our experiences below

+## __Plan for the rest of the paper__

+The idea is the main content of the paper is three sections: purpose; orchestration; and phenomena.
+The three important bits from Arthur's definition.

+The idea is that each section includes a number of sub-sections.
+Each sub-section has two broad parts
+- Illustration - description of our experience in our pre/during COVID work
+- Implications - discussion of how Dron's ed tech definition helps understand and reframe that experience to suggest different understandings/approaches

 ## Purpose

 ### Purpose, context and unhelpful pedagogy/technology binaries

-Calls to put pedagogy before technology – unhelpful binary – Dron’s take mirrors (Fawns, 2020) (context+purpose) drives pedagogy which includes use of technology

-Perhaps definitional.
-But

-Dron’s definition can be seen to mirror the move away from binaries to relational – Bigum, Goodyear, Fawn etc. Long established that
+pedagogy before technology is just wrong.
+Fails to grasp the full complexity and that neither is the most important - purpose/context is.

+**Illustration**
-Illustrate this from our practice.
+- Illustrate this from our practice.
 Colleagues driven by pedagogical concerns e.g. constructive alignment, a type of technology, lets start by revisiting the learning outcomes.
-Rather than being driven by purpose/context of project.
+Rather than being driven by purpose/context of project. _this might be the better hook_

-Illustrations
+_This might be good as an implication that is picked up later, but gets a mention here_

 -	Reality that hard technologies (timetabling etc) actually do come first and constraint what is possible.
 Some of those assemblies are quite hard.
 E.g. lecturer in job title.
 Timetabling system UA Chief Executive Catriona Jackson explaining (Zhou, 2021)

 “When universities do their timetables and their curriculum, they do them months out,” she says.
 “Really strict lockdown requirements were very much in force in December and January.
 They made those curriculums in December and January.
 You cannot change a curriculum mid-term.
 You just can’t.”

+**Implication??**

+Calls to put pedagogy before technology – unhelpful binary – Dron’s take mirrors (Fawns, 2020) (context+purpose) drives pedagogy which includes use of technology
+Dron’s definition can be seen to mirror the move away from binaries to relational – Bigum, Goodyear, Fawn etc. Long established that

+- Context is the assemblage of technologies that we have to deal with e.g. timetabling. which cause problems that a focus on pedagogy is never going to help with
+- Purpose is also important..covered in the next point

 ### What is the purpose of universities?

+**Illustration** Matching surveys work of educational developers (Aitchison et al., 2020) reveal a move away from developing people to developing products.
+An increase in focus on products to sell. e.g. recent government push for micro-credentials and an earlier emphasis on modularisation to enable reuse

+**Implication** Purpose is important.
+We can either be complicit or make moves to fight back against increasing commercialisation.
+Outline some possibilities from literature

 (Macgilchrist et al., 2019) and the three future ‘histories’ of education.
-More commercial Matching surveys work of MLPs (Aitchison et al., 2020) showing a move away from developing people to developing products.

-Touch on the difficulty MLPs have in making any change in that outcome.

-Illustration?
+Which do we want to encourage?

+We can't do much, but should do something.
+Rather than just be complicit. mention some suggestions from literature

 ### Purpose proxies and purpose pushers

-Dron’s take is that the individuals involved in learning tasks bring and work toward their own individual purposes.
-Arguably that the best work is done helping with those specific purposes

-Jasmine Huang, Kelly Matthews and Jason Lodge (all Uni Queensland) make this clear in a study of staff experience when management of an unnamed Australian university rolled out 16 large-enrolment blended-learning courses in 2019.
-Staff involved, “perceived institutional drivers for blending to be misaligned towards indiscriminately translating all courses, necessary or not, to an online format akin to a polished massive open online course product” the authors report (CMM May 28).

-Illustrations
+Due to stepwise refinement our organisations get broken down hierarchically into different boxes with different responsibilities...with different purposes.
+Creating a tendency to lose the "purpose of the whole" and focus on our little important bit.

+**Illustrations**
+- Trying to figure out how to provide access to videos from SBS - playing rounders between different parts o the library etc
 -	Professional bodies requiring “certification” of student’s own work (almost) requiring use of exam proctoring software
 -	Institutions who focus more on establishing outcomes – graduate attributes, course design standards etc – rather than knowing how to help individuals orchestrate pheneomena for their own purpose
 -	Project and product managers

--
+Jasmine Huang, Kelly Matthews and Jason Lodge (all Uni Queensland) make this clear in a study of staff experience when management of an unnamed Australian university rolled out 16 large-enrolment blended-learning courses in 2019.
+Staff involved, “perceived institutional drivers for blending to be misaligned towards indiscriminately translating all courses, necessary or not, to an online format akin to a polished massive open online course product” the authors report (CMM May 28).

+**Implication**

+Ellis and Goodyear (2019) institutions should focus on a small set of activity systems where the different expertises work together.

+_not sure about this one_ Dron’s take is that the individuals involved in learning tasks bring and work toward their own individual purposes.
+Arguably that the best work is done helping with those specific purposes

 ## Phenomena